-In this development vacuum land prices are lower than elsewhere in Hawaii.
-Thus, affording an opportunity for natural, eco-friendly communities to step in to create opportunities that would otherwise not exist in this area.
+In this development vacuum, land prices are lower than elsewhere in Hawaii.
+This gives an opportunity for natural, eco-friendly communities to step in to create opportunities that would otherwise not exist in this area.

 Over the years Hedonisia Hawaii has acted as a landing point for many who wish to move to Hawaii island!
 We offer a number of options for people to stay cheaply, learn and work whilst settling down and finding their dream home in Hawaii: